Disable third-party cookies in Chrome, Firefox, Edge, Opera and Internet Explorer

 In the Settings panel, scroll to the bottom, and press the “View advanced settings” button.

-In the “Third-party cookies” section, check Block.
+The “Advanced Privacy Settings” window opens.
+In the “Third-party cookies” section, check Block and press OK.